lvpp/sigma/pars/GMHB1808/README.md

  cHB5| not water | atom bonded to H cHB6| not water | not bonded to H (e.g. acetone) cHB8| not water | is bonded to more than 2 atoms (e.g. ether)

+## Combinatorial contribution
+For the combinatorial contribution **only the Flory-Huggins** term was considered, the Staverman-Guggenheim correction was ignored.

 ## Resulting fit